torvalds/linux/Documentation/trace/coresight/panic.rst

 Sample commands for testing a Kernel panic case with ETR sink
 -------------------------------------------------------------

-1. Boot Linux kernel with "crash_kexec_post_notifiers" added to the kernel bootargs.
+1. Boot GNU/Linux kernel with "crash_kexec_post_notifiers" added to the kernel bootargs.
 This is mandatory if the user would like to read the tracedata from the crashdump kernel.